 Business structures and entities including, but not limited to, all companies incorporated in Hong Kong, Branches, Partnerships, and Sole Proprietors must be registered to operate in Hong Kong.

 Failing to register your business on time or notify after 30 days of the commencement date of business, you may be subject to a fine of $5,000 and up to 1 year of imprisonment.

-It's one of the most important documents for your business.
-When you decide to start a business in Hong Kong, you need to consider the rules for business registration: This applies equally whether you intend to register a company in Hong Kong, begin a sole proprietorship, form a partnership, or engage in some other form of business enterprise.
+When you decide to start a business in Hong Kong, you need to consider the rules for business registration: This applies equally whether you intend to incorporate a company in Hong Kong, begin a sole proprietorship, form a partnership, or engage in some other form of business enterprise.

-The Inland Revenue Department manages business registration and registered businesses receive a business registration certificate, very commonly called the BR in Hong Kong service providers.
+The Inland Revenue Department manages business registration in Hong Kong, and registered businesses receive a business registration certificate, very commonly called the BR in Hong Kong, from service providers.

-Here we explain how business registration in Hong Kong works: including how to register a business in Hong Kong initially, how to renew your business registration, and the potential penalties for non-compliance.
+Here, we explain how business registration in Hong Kong works: This includes how to initially register a business in Hong Kong, how to renew your business registration, and potential penalties for non-compliance.

-According to the Companies Ordinance, all the following business structures and entities must be registered to operate in Hong Kong, including local companies and representations of international entities:
+According to the Companies Ordinance, all of the following business structures and entities must be registered in order to operate in Hong Kong, including local companies and representations of international entities:

-- Companies that are incorporated in Hong Kong.
-This includes companies in Hong Kong that are subsidiaries of international enterprises.
-And it applies whether the business operates solely in Hong Kong or operates in other jurisdictions;
+- Companies that are incorporated in Hong Kong: This includes companies in Hong Kong that are subsidiaries of international enterprises.
+It applies whether or not the business operates solely in Hong Kong or operates in other jurisdictions;

 Business registration is a requirement for any activity which makes a profit.
 Sole proprietors who are not residents of Hong Kong may use an authorized agent to register their business in Hong Kong.
 The key exception to the requirement for business registration is where income arises from employment.

-What To Include In a Business Registration Certificate
+What Is Included in a Business Registration Certificate?

 The business registration certificate (‘BR’) must be applied for within 30 days of commencing business operations and contains the following information: